ddlorz/timeTogether/README.md

-# OurBucket
+# Time Together

-OurBucket is a diary application designed for couples.
+Time Together is a diary application designed for couples.